-A wide variety of creative, family-bonding activities are central to Jewish celebrations, especially Hanukkah.
+A wide variety of fun, family-bonding activities are central to Jewish celebrations, especially Hanukkah.

 “Judaism is a fully experiential religion: We eat matzah, hear the shofar, smell spices at havdalah, light candles for Shabbat and holidays,” says Ruchi Koval, the co-founder and director of the Jewish Family Experience, the creator of Out of the Ortho Box and a certified parenting coach.
 “Crafts and other experiential activities, besides for being fun, imprint unforgettable memories in young children that are likely to remain positive associations long after and into adulthood.”

 Hanukkah commemorates the rededication of the Second Temple in Jerusalem, following the Maccabean Revolt.
-According to the Talmud, Maccabees found only enough olive oil to keep the Temple’s menorah’s candles burning for a single day, but the flames burned for eight nights.
+According to the Talmud, Maccabees found only enough oil to keep the Temple’s eternal light (a lamp that burns perpetually in Jewish synagogues) burning for a single day, but the flame miraculously burned for eight nights.

-That’s why the holiday lasts, as Adam Sandler put it, eight crazy nights, says lifestyle blogger Tori Avey.
+That’s why the holiday lasts for eight nights, says lifestyle blogger Tori Avey.

 “Throughout the years, we’ve found new and creative ways to keep the holiday spirit flowing all through those eight days and nights,” she says.

-Interested in trying your hand at a variety of Hanukkah crafts, games, food and fun?
-Here are 101 cool, cute, creative and crafty Hanukkah activities kids and parents will love.
+Interested in enjoying a variety of Hanukkah games, recipes and crafts?
+Here are 101 cool, cute and creative Hanukkah activities for kids of all ages.

 Hanukkah activities for preschoolers and toddlers